 Performance outcomes Acceptable outcomes Accepted development subject to requirements and assessable development Development on agricultural land PO1 Development utilises or maintains the productive capacity of agricultural land for agricultural purposes, unless: (a) an overriding need in the public interest is demonstrated; and (b) no alternate sites (not on agricultural land) are available.
-AO1.1 Agricultural land accommodates the following agricultural activities and uses that are ancillary, support or complement agricultural land: (a) animal husbandry; and (b) cropping; and (c) intensive animal industry; and (d) intensive horticulture; and (e) major electricity infrastructure; and (f) out-building/s associated with an agricultural activity; and (g) rural industry; and (h) small-scale residential uses including dwelling house, dwelling unit, caretaker's accommodation and rural workers' accommodation; and (i) utility installation other than a mail depot, sewerage treatment plant, waste (refuse) management facility or water treatment plant.
+AQ1.1 Agricultural land accommodates the following agricultural activities and uses that are ancillary, support or complement agricultural land: (a) animal husbandry; and (b) cropping; and (c) intensive animal industry; and (d) intensive horticulture; and (e) major electricity infrastructure; and (f) out-building/s associated with an agricultural activity; and (g) rural industry; and (h) small-scale residential uses including dwelling house, dwelling unit, caretaker's accommodation and rural workers' accommodation; and (i) utility installation other than a mail depot, sewerage treatment plant, waste (refuse)

+plant.

-[&]quot;Agricultural land" is a collective term for all land identified as "Agricultural land class A and B" and "Locally Important Agricultural Areas" on the Agricultural land overlay mapping evelopment for uses not mentioned in AO1.1: a) is located outside areas identified as Agricultural land class A and B and Locally important agricultural areas; or b) does not result in over 2,000m2 of land being taken out of agricultural production and: (i) occupies the same location as a previous non-agricultural use and/or co-locates with existing buildings; or (ii) is located on the least agriculturally productive part/s of the site2; or (iii) is not setback more than: (A) 24 metres from an arterial road; and (B) 12 metres from a sub-arterial road, collector street or access street. o acceptable outcome prescribed.
-O4 Ong-cycle cropping is not located in a Locally nportant agricultural area unless: a) an overriding community need for the development is demonstrated; and on alternate sites (not on Locally important agricultural area) are available; and compromise the viability of local sugar industry infrastructure (e.g. Cane rail, (Conna)
+&quot;Agricultural land" is a collective term for all land identified as "Agricultural land class A and B" and "Locally Important Agricultural Areas" on the Agricultural land overlay mapping

+Performance outcomes Acceptable outcomes AO1.2 Development for uses not mentioned in AO1.1: (a) is located outside areas identified as Agricultural land class A and B and Locally important agricultural areas; or (b) does not result in more than 2,000m2 of land being taken out of agricultural production and: (i) occupies the same location as a previous non-agricultural use and/or co-locates with existing buildings; or (ii) is located on the least agriculturally productive part/s of the site2; or (iii) is not setback more than: (A) 24 metres from an arterial road; and (B) 12 metres from a sub-arterial road, collector street or access street.
+Assessable development PO2 Development manages potential sources of contamination by avoiding: (a) adverse affects on the physical and chemical properties of the soil; and (b) contamination of the soil that would restrict cropping options by inhibiting crop emergence and/or growth; and (c) heavy metal contamination of the soil.
+PO3 Soil and topographic conditions are rehabilitated to the previous condition upon the cessation of a No acceptable outcome prescribed.
+No acceptable outcome prescribed.
+PO4 Long-cycle cropping3 does not fragment, alienate and result in the loss of or diminish the agricultural productive capacity of the sugar industry, other short-cycle crops or animal husbandry related activities.
+AO4 Long-cycle cropping is not located in a Locally important agricultural area unless: (a) an overriding community need for the development is demonstrated; and (b) no alternate sites (not on Locally important agricultural area) are available; and (c) the use will not compromise the viability of local sugar industry infrastructure (e.g. cane rail, sugar mills).

-[&]quot;Least agriculturally productive part of the site" means land not identified as agricultural land or land encumbered by site constraints such as poor soil, terrain, accessibility and other factors inhibiting agricultural capacity.
+&quot;Least agriculturally productive part of the site" means land not identified as agricultural land or land encumbered by site constraints such as poor soil, terrain, accessibility and other factors inhibiting agricultural capacity.
 "Long-cycle cropping" means cropping that has a harvesting frequency of 8 years or more - for example, Cropping where involving forestry for wood production.